Main contents start here

-In 2016, Japan's exports (in FOB value) to the EU (28 countries) decreased by 0.04 percent year-on-year, to 8.0 trillion yen.
+Japan's 2019 trade balance with the EU (28 countries) registered a deficit of 0.8 trillion yen.
+Exports (in FOB value) to the EU (28 countries) decreased by 2.8 percent year-on-year, to 9.0 trillion yen.
 Commodities such as general machinery and electrical machinery contributed to the drop in exports.
-Imports (in CIF value) from the EU (28 countries) totaled 8.2 trillion yen, down 5.5 percent from the previous year.
-Commodities such as chemicals and general machinery contributed to the drop in imports.
-As a result, Japan's trade balance with the EU (28 countries) registered a deficit of 170.0 billion yen.
+Imports (in CIF value) from the EU (28 countries) totaled 9.7 trillion yen, up 0.04 percent from the previous year.
+Commodities such as transport equipment and foodstuff contributed to the growth in imports.

 Chapter 12 Labour (PDF:5,677KB)

 Because of the effects of the Great East Japan Earthquake which occurred in March 2011, the data on labour in 2011 (1.
 Labour Force - 3.
 Unemployment) are supplementary estimated figures.

-After the population in Japan aged 15 years and over peaked at 111.17 million people in 2011, it has been on falling trend.
-Since 2014, however, this population has been increasing, and reached 111.11 million people in 2016.
+After the population in Japan aged 15 years old and over peaked at 111.17 million people in 2011, it has been broadly flat since 2012.
+In 2019, this population reached 110.92 million people.

-The number of employed persons continued to decline continuously since 1998, but began to rise in 2004 and continued rising for four years in a row.
-Although a downward trend set in once again in 2008, the number of employed persons increased again starting in 2013, which led to an increase of 640,000 in 2016, from 64.01 million (57.6 percent of the population aged 15 years and over) in the previous year to 64.65 million (58.1 percent).
+The number of employed persons declined between 1998 and 2003, and increased between 2004 and 2007.
+After a downward trend between 2008 and 2012, the number of employed persons started increasing again in 2013.
+The increase amounted to 0.6 million in 2019, from 66.64 million (60.0 percent of the population aged 15 years old and over) in the previous year to 67.24 million (60.6 percent).

 (1) Employment by Industry